Traffic Light Recognition Failures: Backup Systems Explained

 System-level faults: communications, timing, and software

-Diagnostics at this layer requires correlating controller logs, detector occupancy timestamps, and vehicle telemetry.
+Diagnostics at this layer require correlating controller logs, detector occupancy timestamps, and vehicle telemetry.
 Without synchronized logs and secure time-stamping, root cause analysis stalls.

 Practical diagnostics and tools for technicians and fleet operators